conceptcartography/conceptcartography/docs/concepts/diverse-practitioner.md

 relations:
 - type: part of
   target: situational diversity
-- type: distinct from
-  target: commonplace practitioners
 ---

 # diverse practitioner

 ## 📖 Definitions

-- "a member of an epistemic community who is currently underrepresented in terms of their social and material location or in terms of their projects and perspectives"  [(Fehr and Minji, 2022, p.4)]
+> "a member of an epistemic community who is currently underrepresented in terms of their social and material location or in terms of their projects and perspectives"  [(Fehr and Minji, 2022, p.4)]

 ## 💡 Examples